agam778/MS-365-Electron/README.md

 As we know that Microsoft Office is a paid service, they also have a free Web version [here](https://office.com).

-For those people who can't afford Microsoft Office Subscription, or don't want to pay for that, or like the web version of it, Then **MS Office - Electron** is the app you require.
+For those people who can't afford Microsoft Office Subscription, or don't want to pay for that, or like the web version of it, Then **MS-Office-Electron** is the app you require.

-**MS Office - Electron** is the app in which the Web Version of Microsoft Office is wrapped into a Cross-Platform App with Electron.
+**MS-Office-Electron** is the app in which the Web Version of Microsoft Office is wrapped into a Cross-Platform App with Electron.
 And all the Services of Microsoft Office will work for free.

 Note - Windows Hello or Sign in with Security key is not currently supported and will show you an error.
 You will have to manually sign in with your E-Mail and Password.